This is a Jenkins plugin providing authentication with CAS, with Single Sign-On (SSO) and Single Logout (SLO) support.

 Additional configuration options are available under the Security Realm section:

-- Force Renewal: when checked, single sign-on is disabled: even if a CAS session is already open, the user will have to provide credentials again to confirm his identity.
+- Force authentication renewal: when checked, Single Sign-On (SSO) is disabled: even if a CAS session is already open, the user will have to provide credentials again to confirm his/her identity.

-- Enable REST API: when checked, the CAS REST API will be used to authenticate Jenkins API requests (in addition to Jenkins API keys).
+- Use CAS REST API for external/scripted clients: when checked, the CAS REST API will be used to authenticate Jenkins API requests (in addition to Jenkins API keys) using a username/password.

-- Enable Single Sign-Out: when checked, single sign-out is enabled: whenever the user logs out of CAS (e.g. when logging out of another CAS-enabled application), the corresponding Jenkins session will be destroyed and the local user logged out as well.
+- Process Single Logout (SLO) requests from CAS: when checked, Single Logout is enabled: whenever the user logs out of CAS (e.g. when logging out of another CAS-enabled application), the corresponding Jenkins session will be destroyed and the local user logged out as well.
 Note that for this to work, the CAS server must be able to communicate with Jenkins using the service URL that was passed to it during login.

 Several protocols implemented by CAS are available in the CAS Protocol dropdown (click the Advanced... button to reveal more options):